What Not to feed Garden Birds

 There will probably be plenty of nutritious treats hanging around your kitchen.
 Many of these are suitable for the birds but there are some foods which will do your visitors more harm than good.
 Here are the foods which should stay in your cupboard or fridge!

 Garden birds are unable to metabolise salt.
 It is toxic to them in high quantities and can impact their nervous system.
-You should never offer the birds foods which contain salt.
+You should never offer the bird foods which contain salt.
 This includes cured and processed meats.
 Even bacon rind can be high in salt.
 However, the fat from unsalted meat is a great choice and the birds will love it.

 Whilst lard and other meat fats are good sources of energy for wild birds, polyunsaturated fats like margarine and vegetable oil will not give them the energy that they need.